Guru Gobind Singh Ji at Anandpur Sahib:

 Sahibzadas resent to Thanda Burj:

-Thereafter the Nawab ordered that both the boys be sent back to the tower.
+Thereafter the Nawab ordered that both the Sahibzadas be sent back to the tower.
 He directed his officials to arrange for executioners who would brick them alive in between two walls, which may be constructed immediately.
-The Sahibzadas reached the tower and gave a report of the proceedings of the court to their grand mother.
+The Sahibzadas reached the tower and gave a report of the proceedings of the court to their grand mother Mata Gujri Ji.
 She embraced her grandsons patted them on their backs for their courageous and bold stand and said, “You have rightly upheld the dignity and honour of your revered grand-father and your valiant father May God ever abide with you.”

 Nawab’s Last offer: